 The historic brick facade of Andaz San Diego encapsulates what the Gaslamp Quarter is all about.
 But there’s more to it than that.
 Travelers can relax in comfort with complimentary drinks, cable TV, and en suite bathrooms.
 Afterwards, check out the rooftop bar and pool with gorgeous sunset views.

 One hotel that ticks all the boxes in the Gaslamp Quarter is the Pendry.
 Here, you’ll have access to restaurants, an outdoor swimming pool, a fitness center, and a bar.
 Add in a roomy seating area, separate bathrooms, and a private balcony, you’ll have everything you need for the perfect San Diego vacation.

 Old Town & Mission Valley

 ✓ Best place to stay in San Diego for first-timers

 Otherwise known as the Birthplace of California, Old Town San Diego has a great mix of history and budget-friendly accommodation.
-Travelers will find Old Town just north of Downtown San Diego and it’s stationed just south of the coastal towns of Mission Beach and La Jolla.
-Its proximity between all parts of town makes it one of the best areas to stay in San Diego for first-timers.
+Travelers will find Old Town just north of Downtown San Diego and stationed just south of the coastal towns of Mission Beach and La Jolla.
+Its proximity between all parts of town makes it one of the most popular areas to stay in San Diego for first-timers.